nlesc-sherlock/data_tools_integration/README.md

 * Day 3: With a docker instance running inside a Mapper, the next step is to define different strategies to provide input data and collect the output data.
-The first option is to use the stdin and stdout using the Hadoop streaming API as in this example to run a [Python code](http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/).
+The first option is to use the stdin and stdout using the Hadoop streaming API as in this example to run [Python code](http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/).
+Hence, the first step is to execute Python code to test the Hadoop streaming while the second one is to execute the python code inside a Docker container.
+The docker will be instantiated using a shell script.

 The second option is to explore the Docker Java API to implement more advanced options to load input data and output the results, but also to start and stop a docker instance.
 The [docker-java wiki](https://github.com/docker-java/docker-java/wiki)